Germanisation in Poland (1939–1945)

-An intense process of Germanisation was carried out by Nazi Germany in German-occupied Poland during World War II, with the ultimate goal of eliminating Polish culture and people.
-This included the mass-murder of Polish intellectuals and the kidnapping of Polish children.
+An intense campaign of Germanisation was carried out by Nazi Germany in German-occupied Poland during World War II, as part of a broader program of racial domination and territorial expansion that sought to dismantle Polish society and replace it with a German settler population.
+This included the systematic murder of Polish intellectuals and the abduction and forced Germanisation of Polish children.